aroemers/lifted/README.md

 # 🚡 Lifted

-A Clojure library for lifting functions into protocols.
+A small Clojure library for lifting functions into protocols.
 It allows an easy way to protocolize a default implementation, which can be useful for testing (mocking) purposes for example.

 ![Banner](banner.png)